cbmr-data/cbmr-data.github.io/esrum/source/usage/services/agents.rst

 directories that you select.

-In addition, the sandbox provides a persistent home folder outside of your home on Esrum, in you can store agent-specific config files, as well as install tools you wish the agent to be able to access.
+In addition, the sandbox provides a persistent home folder outside of your home on Esrum, in which you can store agent-specific config files, as well as install tools you wish the agent to be able to access.

 This helps prevent the exfiltration of sensitive data, as per our :ref:`p_guidelines`.